Whitman Mayo: Career

 While attending college, Mayo began acting in small parts.
 He held many jobs to support himself and his family, including waiting tables, working in vineyards and as a probation officer.
 He also spent seven years as a counselor to delinquent boys.

 In the early 1970s, while working for the New Lafayette Theatre, Norman Lear offered Mayo a role as Grady Wilson on Sanford and Son.
 The character's name was based on Demond Wilson, the actor who played Lamont Sanford and whose real first name is Grady.
 During a period where Redd Foxx did not appear on the show due to a contract dispute, Grady moved into the Sanford house and effectively starred in the show for six episodes.
 Mayo later starred in Grady, an unsuccessful spin-off in which his character moved in with his daughter and her husband in Beverly Hills.
 After its cancellation in 1976, Mayo's Grady character returned to Sanford and Son.
 Mayo reprised the role in the unsuccessful 1977 NBC-TV spinoff series Sanford Arms with actor Theodore Wilson, and for two episodes of Sanford, another spinoff of Sanford and Son, this time with Redd Foxx and actor Dennis Burkley, in 1981.

 Also in the late 1970s, Mayo appeared on the Los Angeles children's television program That's Cat, offering sage advice in a sweet manner to the main character Alice.
 In 1990, he appeared in an episode of In the Heat of the Night titled "Hello in There".
-In 1991, he appeared in an episode of Full House titled "The Volunteer".
-He played a senior named Eddie Johnson with Alzheimer's.
-In 1996, Late Night with Conan O'Brien spent several weeks trying to have Mayo appear on the show.
+In 1991, he appeared in an episode of Full House titled "The Volunteer"; he played an old man named Eddie Johnson with Alzheimer's.
+In 1996, Late Night with Conan O'Brien spent several weeks trying to have Mayo appear on the show, after having initially failed to locate him.
 Conan even went as far to set up the "Grady Hotline", a 1–800 number where viewers could call in with any Grady "sightings".
 The show also aired a mock episode of Unsolved Mysteries.
 On February 8, 1996, Mayo appeared on Late Night to much fanfare.
 In 1997, he guest-starred in the Nickelodeon sitcom Kenan and Kel, playing Kenan and Kyra's rude, impatient Uncle Raymond.

 Mayo also played a role in The Cape as Sweets, the owner of Moonshot Bar and Grill.
 Mayo made several film appearances, including The Main Event with Barbra Streisand, D.C.
 Cab, Boyz n the Hood, and Waterproof with Burt Reynolds.
 Mayo also appeared as Reverend Banyon on the BET TV Movie Boycott in 2001 and in an episode of Martin.
 He hosted Liars and Legends on Turner South.
 He also made appearances in Sesame Street.
 Mayo taught drama at Clark Atlanta University.
 He opened a travel agency in Inglewood, California.
 Mr. Mayo was a member of Kappa Alpha Psi fraternity.